 Parathyroid surgery at the Norman Parathyroid surgery clinic.

-this list into our online form.
+Make a list of your current medications.
+We will have you insert this list into our online form.
 Its easy!
 Remember, our form is secure.

 Parathyroid disease and parathyroid problems treated by parathyroid s